As an Associate of different 3rd parties, this website earns from qualifying purchases & contains affiliate links: learn more in the footer.

 Use Case

-I used this testing method when developing AR Basketball (docs).
+I used this testing method when developing Basketball (docs).
 I needed to periodically test Normal Ball (with touching of Ring) & Clear Ball (without touching of Ring).
-Since throw “Clear Ball” is a hard task, I saved 2 different camera Transform components to change them when needed:
+Since throwing “Clear Ball” is a hard task, I saved 2 different camera Transform components to change them when needed:

 1. Right Above the Ring;